endoflife-date/endoflife.date/products/steamos.md

 > [SteamOS](https://store.steampowered.com/steamos) is a Linux distribution developed by Valve.

-SteamOS 3 is based on Arch-Linux and is the main operating system for the Steam Deck.
+SteamOS 3 is based on Arch Linux and is the main operating system for the Steam Deck.
 SteamOS 1 and 2 was based on Debian and was used on Steam Machines.